oof-bar/craft-heroku/Readme.md

 Craft 3 is a PHP application based on Yii2, and is installed via Composer.

 This means that it’s well-suited for deployment to cloud-based platforms like Heroku.
-In this case, we’e put together a barebones starter-kit for running a Craft application on Heroku.
+In this case, we’ve put together a barebones starter-kit for running a Craft application on Heroku.

 There are a couple of limitations, here, that are important to note if it’s your first time using Heroku: